Improving how we work for – and with – indigenous and local women in their communities

-Being aware of your human rights can have a transformational impact on the way individuals behave.
-As a human rights organisation focussed on the rights of indigenous peoples and local communities, especially in relation to land, we know that – and training communities around these issues is a core part of our work, but it’s no less valid an idea in relation to women’s human rights.
+Being aware of our human rights can have a transformational impact on the way we behave.
+As a human rights organisation focussed on the rights of indigenous peoples and local communities, especially in relation to land, we know that, which is why training communities around these issues is a core part of our work – but it’s no less valid an idea in relation to women’s human rights.

 Providing women – and men – in communities with some basic training on women’s human rights can have a big impact, especially in the long term.
 It is generally helpful to do this training separately with women and men, but it is important to discuss these issues with men as well, as the training is effective precisely because it prompts whole-community thinking (or re-thinking) around some of these issues.
 It is often incredibly empowering for women in communities to hear a non-technical summary of some of the core rights in CEDAW – around health, education, economic and political participation, violence – especially when illustrated with examples of the problem they seek to address.
 One time after in a training, a woman’s response was:

 “It’s like they came right here to our community and wrote down all the things that happen.”

 For women, understanding that there are international human rights treaties which provide for their equality, and that discrimination against them is a violation of their rights, can cause a transformation in their perspective – in exactly the same way that explaining to an indigenous community that under international law, its customary lands belong to the community regardless of what the government says can be transformational.
 We shouldn’t neglect this as a key element of our work on improving women’s participation and promoting their equal enjoyment of human rights.